paristechprofile/paristechprofile.github.io/README.md

 ```
 js
 ```
-Lightbox was my most complex script but typed.js was the most interesting to me.
+Lightbox was my most complex library but typed.js was the most interesting to me.
+I spent hours digging into it's JS to better understand how I could string JS together to achieve fairly complex and intelligent animations
 ```
 ## Features
 - my website features clean scrolls, pleasant styling, and a few js libraries to manage animations and effects.